arham-labs/Janus-laravel/README.md

 ### Apple
-- Users can login via apple account using id token.For linkdin account validation package will validate id token.
+- Users can login via apple account using id token.For linkedin account validation package will validate id token.